-Course I.-The study of words; words and their ways in English speech; slang; fashions in language; popular etymology; other phenomena of language.
+Course I.-The study of words; words and their ways in the English language; slang; fashions in language; popular etymology; how language grows; various phenomena of speech, especially of English.
+The origin of language, various theories.
 Two hours a week; first term; 2 credits.